-Hudsonville recently adopted a new solicitation ordinance that you should be aware of.
-The new ordinance was adopted as a means of regulating door-to-door sales solicitors, and was drafted in response to numerous complaints we’ve received about solicitors.
+Hudsonville has in place a solicitation ordinance that you should be aware of.
+The ordinance was adopted as a means of regulating door-to-door sales solicitors, and was drafted in response to numerous complaints we’ve received about solicitors.
 Complaints include instances of where solicitors were too pushy or aggressive in their sales techniques, were using offensive language or behavior, were ignoring posted “No Solicitation” signage, or were soliciting during late hours.

 All registered solicitors must: